Traffic Deaths Decline in Tennessee

 In addition, 86 pedestrians and five cyclists were killed on the roads in Tennessee last year.
 Large trucks were involved in 104 fatal accidents, and buses were involved in ten.
 In total, 122 motorcyclists, nineteen ATV riders, and three other vehicles were also involved in accidents that resulted in death on the roads in 2014.

-Contact a Tennessee Accident Attorney
+Contact a Tennessee Accident Lawyer

 Although the number of traffic accidents has decreased across the state, the physical, mental, and financial results of a traffic accident remain the same.
-If you or someone that you know has been injured in a traffic accident in the Nashville area, let the experienced personal injury attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured in a traffic accident in the Nashville area, let the experienced personal injury lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a free and confidential consultation of your case.